lgdevlop/docker-node-dev/.github/pull_request_template.md

 ### ✍️ What was done

 <!--
-Briefly describe the change in this PR.
-Prefer starting with "This PR introduces:" followed by bullet points.
-Mention new files, structural changes, or improvements.
+Start with a short paragraph explaining the purpose and scope of the PR.
+Then, list the key changes using bullet points.
 Example:

-This PR introduces:
+This PR introduces documentation for properly setting up an SSH agent on the **host machine** to ensure Git and SSH operations work correctly inside the DevContainers.

-- New guide: `project-docs/ssh-agent-setup.md`
+- Added `project-docs/ssh-agent-setup.md` with a complete, copy-pasteable setup guide
-- README link referencing the setup as required
--->
+- Updated `README.md` to reference this document and highlight that this step is required -->

-This PR introduces:
+This PR introduces...

 * ...
 * ...